LowellObservatory/All-Sky/src/camera_ops/proto/README.md

 Update 12 March 2019\
-The files that were referenced below have been replaced with prototype code that is more focused on the purposes intended for this project.

 The file "data_capture.py" will operate the camera once the indi server is started.
 This script requires 4 arguments.\
 Argument 1 is the frame type which consists of 1 of 4: Light, Bias, Dark or Flat.\